MicrosoftDocs/power-automate-docs/articles/api-connector-overview.md

 An **API connector** is a swagger based wrapper around a REST API that allows the underlying service to talk to [Microsoft Flow](https://ms.flow.microsoft.com/en-us/), [PowerApps](https://powerapps.microsoft.com/en-us/) and [Logic Apps](https://azure.microsoft.com/en-us/services/logic-apps/).
 It provides a way for users to connect their accounts and leverage a set of pre-built **triggers** and **actions** to build their apps and workflows.

-**Independent software vendors (ISVs)** can build API connectors to enable a wide range of business and productivity scenarios for their users.
+**Independent software vendors (ISVs)** and **SaaS service owners** can build API connectors to enable a wide range of business and productivity scenarios for their users.
 A connector helps them to go beyond a definite set of integrations and increase the reach, discoverability and usage of their service.

 #### Microsoft Flow
 Through Flow, users can automate tasks and build workflows in conjunction with other social and business applications.